 For example, C Major – F Major – E minor – A minor – D minor – G Major – C Major is a chord progression, as seen here:

-Chords in a progression are almost always labelled with Roman Numerals, based on where the note they start on falls in the scale of the main key.
+Chords in a progression are almost always labeled with Roman Numerals based on where the note they start on falls in the scale of the main key.

 - C = I (one)